 A Coronet of Beauty is a simple metal band worn on the head.
 It gives the wearer the appearance of dazzling beauty, as the Pagan Harmony spell Balder's Beauty.
-The power of any such headband is usable by anyone, is immediately effective as soon as it is placed on the head, and immediately terminates when removed.
+The power of any such headband is usable by anyone, is immediately available as soon as it is placed on the head, and immediately terminates when removed.

-Configurations: A Coronet of Beauty is always enchanted as a Continual item.
+Configurations: The item may only be enchanted as a Taxing Item.
 Any such item may take the form of another type of jewelry or even as a garment.
 However, its form must be that of an Ornatum.
 That is, it must be a wearable item whose power works only when donned.